Quick start

 What do the main Streaming Bitrate Calculator inputs mean?

-Bitrate: Data rate from the encoder, export settings, or stream dashboard.
-Duration: How long the stream or recording runs.
-Streams: How many streams, cameras, or files use the same bitrate and duration.
+Bitrate: The video or audio data rate from the encoder, export setting, platform recommendation, or stream dashboard.
+Bitrate unit: Choose Kbps for small audio rates and Mbps for most video streams or recordings.
+Duration: How long the stream, upload, recording, lesson, event, or camera feed runs.
+Streams: How many streams, cameras, files, or simultaneous feeds use the same bitrate and duration.

 How should I read the Streaming Bitrate Calculator answer?